The Salford Trail

 Turn right at Ferry Road, which passes in front of the pub and emerge out onto Cadishead Way where there is a crossing to the opposite side next to the canal.
 Here there is evidence of the former Irlam ferry across to Flixton There is now a swing bridge over the Irlam locks to allow safe passage over the canal.

 Turn left towards Eccles and walk along the path between the road and the canal.
 There is a fence between the road and the path and the traffic is quite close and noisy.
-However, this does not last long and the road and the path soon part company, with the path soon passing into a wooded area, which is quite pleasant to walk.
+However, this does not last long and the road and the path soon part company, with the path soon passing into a wooded area, which is quite pleasant to walk, although at the height of summer the natural greenery can become overgrown.

-Follow the path, with the canal on the right until it passes another stretch of the old river bed, which is still in water, passing over the bridge between it and the canal.
+Follow the path, with the canal on the right, but keeping to the left as much as possible, using a path that is obviously used as bike track.
+This does not create a problem as it is a hard surface and the bikes seem to hinder weed growth.
+After a while another stretch of the old river bed is passed, which is still in water, pass over the bridge between it and the canal.

-About a hundred yards or so after there is evidence of another ferry over the canal to Davyhulme, this is not in use at the moment.
+About a hundred yards or so after there is evidence of another ferry over the canal to Davyhulme, this is in limited use at the moment after being out of action for a number of years.
 Another stretch of water further along is again the course of the old river, but this section still flows, due to the Salteye Brook flowing into it.

 The area here is of particular interest if one is interested in the old river Irwell course, as it was the place where a large double bend was cut across by the Stickings Cut, which was entered by the Stickings Lock.
 This was cut right through when the canal was built and any tangible evidence of it, other than the two sections of river bed in water, would be on the opposite side of the canal.